ROCm/hipRAND/docs/install/installation.rst

 .. note::

-   If hipRAND is built from source but is either not installed or iinstalled in a non-standard directory, then set the ``ROCRAND_PATH`` or ``HIPRAND_PATH`` environment variable to the path containing ``libhiprand.so`` as shown below:
+   If hipRAND is built from source but is either not installed or installed in a non-standard directory, then set the ``ROCRAND_PATH`` or ``HIPRAND_PATH`` environment variable to the path containing ``libhiprand.so`` as shown below: